-When you first arrive at the Del Mar Race Track, it may seem as if everyone around you is speaking a foreign language, talking about trifectas and quinellas, parlays and posts.
+When you first arrive at the Del Mar Race Track in San Diego, it may seem as if everyone around you is speaking a foreign language, talking about trifectas and quinellas, parlays and posts.
 They have a good time with it, but if this is your first horse race, you just need to know a few things to have some good fun.

 That brings up an important point.
 We've been told that even the professionals only get their bets right about half the time, so we suggest a laid-back, fun approach instead of over-thinking your first race.

 The minimum bet at Del Mar is $2.
 The "win price" is what you get back on that $2 if you make the right pick.
 Bet $2, and if the win price is $4.75 and your horse places where you bet it would, that's what you win.
 After that, just multiply.
 Bet $20 with a win price of $4.75 and you get $47.50.

 For the simplest bet types, this is all you need to know: